The Powerful Link Between Music and Memory: What the Science Shows

 - Choose brain-beneficial foods that promote good mental health.

-Nutrition for Golfers: Stay Focused and Energized on the Golf Course
+Fuel Your Game: Nutrition Tips for Golfers to Stay Focused and Energized

-You have invested in the best and latest golf equipment, apparel, and necessary accessories to play the game, but have you considered the food and drinks you consume are equally important to the game?
+You have invested in the most advanced golf equipment and the newest apparel, but have you considered that the food and beverages you consume are perhaps equally important to the game?

-What you eat and drink before, during, and after your golf game will determine how well you perform, as well as help you recover after your game.
+What you eat and drink before, during, and after you hit the links will determine how well you perform, as well as help you recover after your game.

-Golf may not be a high-endurance sport, but it does require energy, focus, and keen hand-and-eye coordination, all amid an environment that could be taxing if temperatures soar.
-Your golf nutrition—eating healthfully and staying hydrated—will help you sustain your energy, maintain concentration, and remain competitive so that you can play at your optimal level.
+Golf may not be a high-endurance sport, but it does require energy, focus, and keen hand-eye coordination, all amid an environment that can be taxing if temperatures soar.
+Your golf nutrition will help you sustain your energy, maintain concentration, and remain competitive so that you can play at your optimal level.

-Staying hydrated is key because dehydration can stop your progress quickly and leave you feeling extremely tired, out of focus, and cramping.
+Staying hydrated is key because dehydration can stop your progress quickly by causing muscle cramps and leaving you feeling extremely tired and out of focus.
 Of course, when you are unable to think clearly, your performance will suffer.
+Weigh yourself without clothing before your round so you’ll know how much water you’ll need to replenish after you finish (more on that later).

 What to eat before golf is just as important as when to eat.
-If your tee time is early, eat your normal breakfast, two to three hours before your round begins.
-Your body needs fuel to make it through at least the first nine holes.
+If your tee time is early, eat your normal breakfast two to three hours before your round begins.
+Your body will need this fuel to make it through at least the first nine holes.
 Yogurt with mixed nuts and fruit is one example of a pre-game meal.
-High fiber cereal with lowfat milk and fruit is another example.
-Enjoy your coffee, but also drink some water as part of your golf nutrition plan before heading out to the course.
-If you would like to learn more about nutrition essentials for the health of your brain and body, read our article post on the MIND diet.
+High fiber cereal with low-fat milk and fruit is another example.
+You’ll want to enjoy your coffee, but also drink plenty of water as part of your golf nutrition plan before heading out to the course.

 As you progress around the fairways, remember to hydrate every 20 minutes.
 Avoid drinking alcohol or caffeinated beverages, which can lead to dehydration and impair your ability to drive, swing, and chip effectively on the golf course.

-If the heat index is high and you are outside on the course for more than 60 minutes, you will need to replenish your electrolytes.
+If the heat index is high and you plan to spend more than 60 minutes outside, you will need to replenish your electrolytes.
 Drinking sports drinks, such as Gatorade or Powerade, diluted with water will help restore these essential nutrients.
 Ideal snacks during your game include fruit, nuts, and pretzels.

 As soon as you return home, weigh yourself again without clothing.
-For every pound lost, drink 16 ounces of water to replenish yourself throughout the evening.
-Beer and cocktails do not replenish water or electrolytes and can further aggravate your dehydration.
+For every pound of weight lost, drink 16 ounces of water to replenish yourself throughout the evening.
+Although you might want to celebrate (or drown your sorrows) after your round with beer or a cocktail, these beverages can further aggravate your dehydration.

 If you love the game of golf and want to perform at your optimum level, invest well in your game by making smart choices in your equipment and good golf nutrition.
 To take your golf game to even greater heights, the Aviv Medical Program can help you regain your stamina and optimize your brain and body performance.